How to Install Interlocking Deck Tiles

 When you’re designing an outdoor space, there are many different outdoor flooring materials available.
 Concrete and natural stone tile are popular options but they are also costly and require professional installation.
 A wood deck can be a challenging DIY project, as well.
 When you’re looking for a more modern selection, check out the wide range of interlocking deck tiles available at BuildDirect.

-Interlocking deck like are crafted from a variety of materials, including composite and natural hardwood.
+An interlocking deck is crafted from a variety of materials, including composite and natural hardwood.
 Because they are intended for outdoor use, they are designed to hold up to many years of exposure to the elements.
 You won’t have to worry about bugs, decay, or mold with these quick-install tiles.
 They are even UV resistant to prevent fading in the sun.

 The click-together design of these tiles makes them easy to re-arrange or remove down the line.
 This makes them a great choice for renters or anyone who may need to alter spaces down the road.